 For additional “beginner” information on prostate cancer, see the May 17, 2015 post.
 For guidelines if your PSA returns after surgery, see the May 14th, 2016 post.
 For an excellent reference on clinical trials, see May 17th, 2016.
 If you are anxious or fearful, see the May 14th, 2016 post.
 For “how to communicate with God”, see the February 17th, 2016 post.

 An automatic e mail subscription to these blogs as they are posted is available by providing your e mail address on the lower right hand corner of this home page.
 Your e mail comments are always welcome.

-IMPORTANT INFORMATION ON LATEST SPECIFIC BLOG POSTS; The latest posts were written June 24th, June 14th (pomegranate), May 30th and especially Feb.
+INFORMATION ON LATEST BLOG POSTS (July 3rd); The latest posts were written July 14th, July 6th, July 3rd, June 24th, June 14th (pomegranate), May 30th and especially Feb.
 22nd (God’s promises).
 Do you need to hear from God?
 See Feb.
 17th, 2016.
 A blog posted Feb.
 16th described Us TOO, a general prostate cancer resource.
 Information on two new drugs (Topsalysin and Fexapotide triflutate) currently in Phase 2 clinical trials was written in the updated January 3rd, 2012 blog listing prostate cancer drugs either approved or under development.
 There is a special video dated April 30th, 2015.
 New guidelines for the treatment of hormone-resistant prostate cancers were posted on September 26th, 2014.
-An interesting clinical trial was posted on July 11th, 2012 for men with low-volume prostate cancer.
 For updated clinical trials information, see the Medical Resources section on this website.